-Operating expenses for the Wealth Management business decreased from HKD 2.9 million to HKD 2.5 million, as a result of decreased personnel expenses.
+Operating expenses for the Wealth Management segment increased from HKD 2.5 million to HKD 2.8 million, as a result of increased personnel expenses.

-For the investment management segment, however, we recorded a larger increase in operating expenses from HKD 2.5 million to HKD 12 million due to an in increase in administrative expenses mainly as a result of the listing on the National Stock Exchange of Australia and allowance for expected credit loss on other receivables.
+For the Investment Management segment, however, we recorded a larger decrease in operating expenses from HKD 12.0 million to HKD 6.4 million due to reversal of allowance for expected credit loss on other receivables.